meduzen/datetime-attribute/README.md

 Timezone offsets are a comparison against [UTC time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 For example, `+01:00` means “one hour ahead of UTC time” and `-05:00` means “five hours behind UTC time”.

-`tzOffset()` accepts two optional arguments for hours and minutes.
+`tzOffset()` accepts three optional arguments for hours, minutes, and [compliance to real-life boundaries](#real-life-timezone-offset).
 Without argument, the local timezone offset is returned (and may differ based on daylight saving time).

 ```js
 import { tzOffset } from 'datetime-attribute'